3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 This only put a slight damper in our feasting, as most places were accommodating to my requests.
 Fortunately, Chinese food is as prevalent in KL as Malay food – and is simpler to get not spicy.

-We gorged on Chinese street food on Jalan Alor Food Street (and nearby at Mongolian BBQ on Tengkat Tong Shin – look for the green lanterns) and in Chinatown (see above recommendations).
+We gorged on Jalan Alor Food Street (and at Mongolian BBQ on Tengkat Tong Shin – look for the green lanterns) and in Chinatown.

-Our top pick for Malaysian fare was Kedai Mamak Husin, where the staff oh-so patiently answered my long list of inquiries regarding spiciness!
+Our personal pick for Malaysian fare is Kedai Mamak Husin, where the staff oh-so patiently answered my long list of inquiries regarding spiciness!

 Our suggestions of what to see in Kuala Lumpur in 3 days covers the top sights.
 However, hiring a KL tour guide can enhance your 3 days in KL.

-Historic Malacca KL Day Trip – Learn the history and culture of the beautiful old port city, Malacca, on a full day trip from the city.
-Find out more!
+Historic Malacca Day Trip – Learn the history and culture of the beautiful old port city, Malacca, on this full day trip!

-Genting Highlands and Cable Car – Experience a day of entertainment in Genting Highlights, home to Southeast Asia’s longest cable car, a theme park, casino and more!
-Learn more!
+Genting Highlands and Cable Car – Experience the Genting Highlights, home to Southeast Asia’s longest cable car, a theme park and casino!

-Taman Negara Rainforest – After visiting Batu Caves, embark on a journey into the Taman Negara Rainforest.
-The excursion includes walking in the treetop canopy, visiting a local village, a boat ride and lunch at a floating cafe.
-Book it now!
+Batu Caves and Rainforest Tour – After exploring the caves, journey into the Taman Negara Rainforest.
+This excursion includes walking in the treetop canopy, visiting a local village, a boat ride and lunch on a floating cafe!

 Planning a Trip to Kuala Lumpur

-As you make your Kuala Lumpur trip plans, you need to stay organized.
+As you make your Kuala Lumpur Itinerary plans, you need to stay organized.
 Use our Travel Planning Printables to keep track of all the details of your vacation to Malaysia!

 More Destinations for your Malaysia Itinerary

 Planning a trip to multiple destinations in Malaysia and the region?
 We’ve got your covered!
-In addition to our suggested itinerary for Kuala Lumpur, visitors can use our guides to top destinations in the region to help plan their trip.
+In addition to our suggested itinerary for Kuala Lumpur, use these guides to help plan your trip.

 Where To Stay in Kuala Lumpur

-Personally, we think the Bukit Bintang district is the best place to stay in KL.
-It’s within walking distance to many sights and attractions, but away from the crowds.
+Personally, we believe Bukit Bintang is the best area to stay in KL.
+It’s within walking distance to many sights, but away from the crowds.

-That said, travelers who want to be in the heart of the action and closest to Kuala Lumpur attractions should stay in KLCC.
+That said, those who want to be in the heart of the action and closest to Kuala Lumpur attractions should stay in the KLCC.

-There are many, many, many hotels in Kuala Lumpur – from luxury accommodations to budget stays.
-We are featuring a few of the top-rated hotels in Kuala Lumpur that are often-raved-about by fellow travelers.
+While there are many hotels in Kuala Lumpur to choose from, we are featuring a few that are raved-about by fellow travelers.

-Amenities include a spa, indoor pool and 2 on-site dining options – including an open-air rooftop bar with Petronas Tower views.
+Traders Hotel is a posh property and amenities include a spa, pool and 2 on-site dining options – including SkyBar with skyline views!

-Modern and eco-friendly, ANSA Hotel has a fantastic location near attractions and is close to the Bukit Bintang Monorail Station.
-Plus, the rooms are clean and offer good value for money.
+The modern ANSA Hotel has a fantastic location and is close to a Monorail Station.
+Additionally, the rooms are clean and a good value for money.

-Offering both dorm stays and private rooms, 1000 Miles Hotel is a great option for budget travelers.
-The hotel is situated close to bus and rail lines.
+Offering both dorm stays and private rooms, 1000 Miles Hotel is a solid option for budget travelers and near bus and rail lines.

-Read our tips for How To Find the Best Rates on Hotels then, start your search on Booking.com.
+Read our tips for How To Find the Best Rates, then start your search on Booking.com!

 KL Airbnb

-On our second trip to Kuala Lumpur, we stayed in a fantastic Airbnb Apartment!
-We found this apartment in a new tower complex, which was well-located in the Bukit Bintang district.
+On our second (and much longer) trip to Kuala Lumpur, we stayed in a fantastic Airbnb.
+We found this apartment in a new tower complex in Bukit Bintang.

 The features that we enjoyed most about the property were the infinity pool on the 6th floor – and the jacuzzi and garden on the 42nd floor rooftop deck (with incredible KL views).